tensor-compiler/docs/docs/machine_learning.md

 $$A_{ij} = B_{ij} \cdot C_{ik} \cdot D_{kj}.$$

-You can use the taco C++ library to easily and efficiently compute the SDDMM, as shown here:
+You can use the TACO C++ API to easily and efficiently compute the SDDMM, as shown here:

 ```c++